babylonlabs-io/babylon/test/e2e/initialization/README.md

 This package contains all logic necessary for initializing configuration data either for a new chain or a single node via Docker containers.

-Heavily based on Osmois init pacakage.
+Heavily based on Osmois init package.